 Applications:

 Thermocouples are commonly used in industrial applications, such as monitoring temperature in furnaces or combustion chambers.
-While they are effective for extreme temperatures, they are generally not the most accurate for measuring typical air temperatures in controlled environments.
+They work well for extreme temperatures.
+However, they are not the best for measuring normal air temperatures in controlled spaces.

 RTDs use the fact that the resistance of certain metals (commonly platinum) changes with temperature.
-As the temperature rises, the resistance of the metal increases in a linear relationship, allowing for highly accurate temperature readings.
+As the temperature goes up, the metal's resistance increases in a straight line.
+This allows for very accurate temperature readings.

 Advantages: